-The Grand Hall was 150 feet long, 45 feet wide and 50 feet tall.
+The Grande Hall was 150 feet long, 45 feet wide and 50 feet tall.
 Designed and influenced by the French Renaissance period, the theatre had a total of 25 separate rooms and spaces adding to the overall comfort of the patron.
-The Grand Hall and the auditorium were the most significant rooms in the theatre.
-As seen in the Grand Hall photographs, at the opposite end of the entrance on Broadway, was a stairway of marble leading up to the mezzanine level, where most of the theaters social clubs were located.
+The Grande Hall and the auditorium were the most significant rooms in the theatre.
+As seen in the Grande Hall photographs, at the opposite end of the entrance on Broadway, was a stairway of marble leading up to the mezzanine level, where most of the theaters social clubs were located.

 It appears from all of the noted research that Grell had numerous commissions under the same roof, which was common throughout his productive 55 year art career.
-In the basement of the theatre, directly below the auditorium and Grand Hall, was the main lounge called the Elizabethan room, a ladies lounge/smoking room next to a men’s smoking room.
+In the basement of the theatre, directly below the auditorium and Grande Hall, was the main lounge called the Elizabethan room, a ladies lounge/smoking room next to a men’s smoking room.

 On the mezzanine level, comfort spaces were designed into the theatre to provide the patron with the most pleasing experience available at the time.
 These rooms included additional smoking and rest lounges named: The Marie Antoinette Room, Chinoiserie, College, Jade, Club, Galleries, Peacock Alley, Hall of Nations, Rotunda, Music and Fraternity rooms.
 The College, Club and Fraternity rooms were decorated with each clubs respective insignia and colors.

 The Times Square Paramount was known as one of the finest art buildings in the entire world with a reported 50% of the overall wall space of the promenades, lounges and rest areas adorned with the finest American artwork.
 The American Themed lounge was decorated and painted by Grell as part of his commissioned work throughout the theatre.